inviter42/Ash/README.md

 ### Persistence
 - The Inter Item rules are stored in `PlayHome/BepInEx/config/Ash.InterItemRules.json`[^1].
-- The Inter Item rules are stored in `PlayHome/BepInEx/config/Ash.HPosItemRules.json`
+- The H-Pose Item rules are stored in `PlayHome/BepInEx/config/Ash.HPosItemRules.json`
 - Settings are stored in `PlayHome/BepInEx/config/Ash.Settings.json`.

 ## Dependencies